New

 prose, it explains many of the key principles that underlie a variety of

-economics, radical economics, Post Keynesian economics, feminist economics,
+radical economics, Post Keynesian economics, feminist economics, ecological

-ecological economics, Marxist economics, social economics, and socioeconomics).
+economics, Marxist economics, social economics, and socioeconomics).
+Because

-Because the book’s structure parallels the chapters and subject matter
+the book’s structure parallels the chapters and subject matter presented in a

-Macroeconomics provides readers with a running commentary on the standard
+provides readers with a running commentary on the standard approach, while

 See the link for detailed information.